jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 //registry.npmjs.org/:_authToken=${NPM_TOKEN}
 ```

-However, for this guide, I'm going to use a custom script to customize the Azure App Service
+For this guide, I'm going to use a custom script to customize the Azure App Service
 environment at deployment time to handle other scenarios including KeyVault.
 If you are
-interested in the simplier scenarios, you can [read about the scenarios at npmjs.com](https://docs.npmjs.com/private-modules/ci-server-config).
+interested in simple CI/CD environments you can [read about the scenarios at npmjs.com](https://docs.npmjs.com/private-modules/ci-server-config).

 The custom script for this post is called [configure-azure-appservice-private-npm-feed](https://github.com/Microsoft/configure-azure-appservice-private-npm-feed).
 Very exciting name.

 # VSTS Package Management

-Visual Studio Team Services (VSTS), also known as visualstudio.com, is a set of
+Visual Studio Team Services (VSTS), located at visualstudio.com, is a set of
 clcoud-scale hosted Microsoft services for engineers to share code, track work, ship software, etc.
 VSTS is fast, easy, and offers private source code hosting of Git repositories free for up to 5 users.

 Package Management is a VSTS add-on, available as an extension that can be licensed,
 and today it provides both NuGet and npm private feed/registry hosting capabilities.
-A
+Your VSTS
-project administrator needs to install the extension and make it available.
+administrator needs to install the extension and make it available to you.

-I am sure the team is very interested in feedback, I highly recommend that you check it out.
-For
-my small development team we're fans because it integrates with our existing project permissions, is
-easy to use, and means one less monthly credit card expense to handle (having had a paid NPM account, too.
-Corporate
-expense reporting is annoying).

 ## Adding the Package Management extension